chouzar/lamb/README.md

   // Retrieve all rows but only return the record let _records = lamb.all(table, query |> q.map(v(1)))

-  // Retrieve all rows but only return the record let _records = lamb.all(table, query |> q.map(v(0)))
+  // Retrieve all rows but only return the index let _records = lamb.all(table, query |> q.map(v(0)))

   // Retrieve all records in batches of 2.